Follow this tutorial to learn how to create multilingual WordPress sites using the Avada theme and WPML.

 You can repeat these steps for all of the languages that you have on your site.

-You can also export theme options that you are using in one language and import it to another.
+You can also export theme options that you are using in one language and import them to another.
 To do this:

-- In the Language Switcher choose the language from which you want to export the settings.
+- In the top admin bar, use the language switcher to choose the language from which you want to export the settings.